How Much Commission Should You Pay for Travel Agent & Partner Bookings?April 1, 2015, Mia Steinberg

 Many of you will have recoiled at the thought of giving a third of a sale away to someone, and that’s understandable; when you run a small business, every dollar counts.
 While you may need to do a little raising here and there, research shows that the increased rate of business from those partners can offset the commissions you’ll pay out.
 It is cheaper to drive an affiliate sale to your site than to deal with Google AdWords, where you may end up paying quite a lot for your visitors; if you partner with the right people, commission-based sales can actually end up cheaper than dealing with pay-per-click campaigns—and with a guaranteed sale every time you pay out, rather than just a visitor.

 As with all things, setting commission rates for your products will take some effort, but it’s a very doable process.
-It’s important to remember that you should never sacrifice profit in the pursuit of working with agents or tour distributors; it may take a little time to make the changes, but they’ll be well worth it in exchange for the benefits—new markets, increased attention, and more customers coming your way.
+It’s important to remember that you should never sacrifice profit in the pursuit of working with online travel agencies or tour distributors; it may take a little time to make the changes, but they’ll be well worth it in exchange for the benefits—new markets, increased attention, and more customers coming your way.

 Interested in learning more?
 See our docs on partner accounts and commissions.